Last updated on March 18, 2026

 Urtet, Remnant of Memnarch | Illustration by Simon Dominic

 5-color artifact commanders are legendary creatures with the artifact type, and their color identity includes all five colors.
-Only one of these options is five colors itself; the others are colorless creatures with activated abilities that include all colors.
+Only one of these options is five colors itself, and one other is not an artifact; the others are colorless legends with activated abilities that include all colors.

-We’re looking for power and uniqueness in this ranking.
-This is already a specific query, so the commanders boast unique powers to match.
-Of the four, half represent typal strategies, while the others are powerful engines in the command zone.
+Look for power and uniqueness in this ranking.
+This is already a specific topic, so the commanders boast unique powers to match.
+Of the these, half represent typal strategies, while the others are powerful engines in the command zone.

 #4.
 Urtet, Remnant of Memnarch